 The modes available are:

-If a future time period is known it may be entered in the same manner.
-Enter only the periods during which DST is in effect; do not enter those periods when standard time applies.
 Once you have confirmed your entries, the program will check all airport files that may be affected and amend whatever records need to be updated.

 When you enter a country code in the Video mode, the program automatically calls up and displays the record for the first standard deviation zone on file for the country.
-You may then step through all of the zones available for the given country, as well as any preceding or subsequent record. by using the down arrow or the up arrow as the case may be.
+You may then filter through all of the zones available for the given country, as well as any preceding or subsequent record. by using the down arrow or the up arrow as the case may be.
 Pressing <Enter> will clear the screen; pressing <Enter> a second time will return you to the command line.

-When the Screen mode is selected you will be presented with a range selection screen which will permit you to enter the range of country codes you wish to review; the default values are A and Z. For each country code, the country name, standard time zones, their DST deviations. and current and future active periods are displayed.
+When the Screen mode is selected you will be presented with a range selection screen which will permit you to enter the range of country codes you want to review; the default values are A and Z. For each country code, the country name, standard time zones, their DST deviations. and current and future active periods are displayed.